Every Life Hack I Learned During Quarantine

 Save $700 annually on printer ink

 Printer ink can become a major business expense in your home office, and your business might not actually expense it all.
 Fortunately, a few clever TikTok-ers figured out how to do it themselves.
 Instead of shelling out for a new cartridge each time it runs out, purchase a black ink bottle and syringe kit.
 Peel the sticker off the cartridge to find five holes behind it; the top three lead to the ink reservoir.
 Draw the amount of ink your cartridge holds into the syringe, inject, and reload.
-If you have an 18ml cartridge, a 500ml bottle of ink can save you over $700 a year that you can spend on these things everyone is going to buy when quarantine is over.
+If you have an 18ml cartridge, a 500ml bottle of ink can save you over $700 a year.

 Keep your special herbs and spices from going bad